franks42/cljs-info/README.md

 You should really read the "What, Why, How..." section first, but most of you will skip to the install section anyway so I moved it upfront.

+Throughout, it's assumed that you're developing ClojureScript projects with lein-cljsbuild, and that you managed to get the cljs-repl working that is connected your browser's js-vm, which is loaded with the javascript obtained from your webserver.

-You need a single dependency-entry in your Leiningen's project.clj:
+On a (working) lein-cljsbuild project, need a single dependency-entry in your Leiningen's project.clj:

     :dependencies [...
                     [cljs-info "1.0.0"]